 In addition to taking inordinately vivid images, the Alienware 13's webcam is also Windows Hello-compatible, so you can log in to your computer with a quick facial scan.

 Anticipating that the 512GB of storage is better spent on games than bloatware, Alienware kept the unwanted software to a minimum.
-Outside of the typical Windows 10 suite, the only third-party apps on the Alienware 13 are Twitter, Pandora, FarmVille 2: Country Escape, Candy Crush Soda Saga and Netflix.
+Outside of the typical Windows 10 suite, the only third-party apps on the Alienware 13 are Twitter, Pandora, Royal Revolt 2, Asphalt 8: Airborne, Candy Crush Soda Saga and Drawboard PDF.

-The system features Nvidia GeForce Experience, which consists of several game-optimization apps including Battery Boost and GameStream for streaming games to your Nvidia Shield.
+The system features Nvidia GeForce Experience, which consists of several game-optimization apps, including Battery Boost and GameStream for streaming games to your Nvidia Shield.
 There's also the Share feature, which allows you to record or broadcast your gaming exploits.
+To ensure your games are running on the fastest network possible, the notebook also has Killer Network Manager.

-But if you need a bigger display, there's always the $1,799 MSI GS63VR 6RF Stealth Pro, which has a 15.6-inch HD panel that's lovely, though that display doesn't compare to an OLED.
+However, if you're not ready to spend that much money, or you just want a bigger display, consider the $1,449 MSI GS63VR 6RF Stealth Pro, which has a lovely 15.6-inch HD panel, though that display doesn't compare to an OLED panel.
 You also get powerful overall performance, blistering-fast file-transfer speeds and a VR-ready GPU with shorter battery life.
 Overall, if you're looking for a gaming laptop that's equal parts brawn and beauty, the Alienware 13 is a no-brainer.

 The Alienware 13 R3 OLED offers VR-ready power in a leaner, redesigned chassis with a showstopping OLED display.